 Why is Pfizer focusing its environmental efforts beyond internal operations by seeking action from companies from which Pfizer sources goods and services?

-Pfizer’s value chain greenhouse gas emissions footprint is more than four times that associated with the company’s emissions.
+Pfizer’s value chain greenhouse gas emissions footprint is more than four times than that associated with the company’s emissions.
 The most significant contributor to our value chain emissions comes from buying goods and services, involving thousands of suppliers around the world.
 So, we’re urging all of our suppliers to unite with us in making a commitment to action and integrating ambitious climate impact reduction targets into their management processes.

 We really do believe that collective action will truly increase global impact.
 That’s why, in addition to the environmental sustainability goals set for our internal operations, in 2015, we also established our first goals aimed at influencing approximately 120 suppliers to establish robust environmental sustainability programmes with greenhouse gas, waste, and water reduction targets.